total-typescript/total-typescript-book/book-content/book.md

 }
 ```

-The problem stems from the `ApiResponse` type being too wide.
+The problem stems from the `ApiResponse` type being a "bag of optionals".

 The `ApiResponse` type needs to be updated so that there are two possible combinations for the returned tuple:

-If the first element is `"error"` then the tuple signifies an error occurred with the second element being the error message.
+If the first element is `"error"` then the second element should be the error message.

-Otherwise, if the first element is `"success"` the tuple carries the successful payload, which is an array of `User` objects.
+If the first element is `"success"`, then the second element should be an array of `User` objects.

-Your challenge is to redefine the `ApiResponse` type to be a discriminated unions of tuples that only allows for the specific combinations for the `success` and `error` states defined above.
+Your challenge is to redefine the `ApiResponse` type to be a discriminated tuple that only allows for the specific combinations for the `success` and `error` states defined above.

 #### Exercise 4: Handling Defaults with a Discriminated Union

-We're back to the `calculateArea` function example:
+We're back with out `calculateArea` function:

 ```typescript
 function calculateArea(shape: Shape) {